brianmcdonald/SiteMapping.Guide/part1/deciding-on-an-approach.md

 Once your flight area is identified, a risk-benefit assessment should be conducted prior to using drones.
 The risk-benefit assessment will evaluate the risks and benefits associated with collecting and processing drone captured imagery and determine whether flying a drone to collect aerial imagery data is the best approach for your context.

-## Data security/responsibility
+### Data security/responsibility
 The use of drones to capture aerial image for site mapping does not require the collection of personal data.
 Individuals must not be identifiable from captured images.
 Ensure that the flight (altitude, angle etc.) eliminates or reduces as much as possible the likelihood that imagery captured may directly or indirectly identify an individual.
 If, by mistake, you collect images in which people can be identified, you should immidiately delete them.
 However, if the image taken must really be used, you can either crop the image or blur the faces of people who could be identified.
 While collecting the data or shortly thereafter, you should check whether some of the data collected is particularly sensitive and should be deleted or otherwise made unrecognizable in the image (e.g. a group of individuals that could be identified as part of a specific group, image of illegal crops or settlement).

-## Regulatory environment
+### Regulatory environment
 In many contexts, permissions to fly Drones is required.
 In some cases, a remote pilot license many also be needed.

 - Add (Global Drone Regulations Database)[https://droneregulations.info/]

-## Information needs
+### Information needs

 It is important to be clear on what images you want to collect and for which specific purpose.
 Consider whether you only need an image/orthomosaic or a Digital Elevation Model, #D model, NDVI index etc. as this will affect your flight plan.
 Think about whether you have any applications outside of site mapping such as drainage analysis, slope analysis, landslide risk analysis, vegetation cover analysis etc. Consider also what area needs to be covered, bearing in mind that larger areas require longer flight times, more storage etc. You should not be flying the drone above as many areas as possible to collect as many images as possible and then decide what to do with them.
 The data collection must be adequate, relevant and not excessive in relation to the purpose (only the needed data is collected).

-## Organizational requirements
+### Organizational requirements
 ...

-Once you have completed your risk-benefit assessment, identified your flight area, sought permission from local authorites and the affected communities have been informed, and the following checklist completed, please reach out for final approval to leg@iom.int.
+Once you have completed your risk-benefit assessment, identified your flight area, sought permission from local authorites and the affected communities have been informed, the below checklist should be completed and sent to [leg@iom.int](leg@iom.int) for final approval.

-The below checklist should be completed to ensure that all ethical and data protection considerations have been addressed.
+The following checklist aims to ensure that all ethical and data protection considerations have been addressed.
 Note that this is not an exhaustive list and more considerations might be needed for your specific context or organization.
 For IOM users, please send any questions on data protection and any data sensitivity concerns to leg@iom.int.

+#### Checklist

 | Consideration            | Status |
 | ------------------------ | ------ |